Current Electricity

 Question 89 of 117

-90. Which of the following is not a type of a fixed resistor?
+90. Which of the following is not a method to measure resistance in a circuit?

 Question 90 of 117